AkashDeb727/fix-it-felix/README.md

 ---

-## 📖 Overview
+# 📖 Overview

-**Fix-It-Felix** is a serverless web application that bridges the communication gap between citizens and municipal authorities.
+**Fix-It Felix** is a serverless AI-powered civic issue reporting platform that bridges the communication gap between citizens and municipal authorities.

-Citizens can report civic issues such as:

-- 🛣️ Potholes
-- 💡 Broken streetlights
-- 🗑️ Garbage dumps
-- 🚰 Water leakage
-- 🌳 Fallen trees
-- 🚧 Road damage
-- ⚠️ Other public infrastructure issues
+Citizens can easily report infrastructure issues such as potholes, broken streetlights, garbage dumps, water leakage, fallen trees, road damage, and other public infrastructure problems by simply uploading an image.

-Instead of manually classifying every complaint, **Google Gemini AI** analyzes the uploaded image, identifies the issue type, estimates its severity, and generates an AI-powered description, enabling authorities to respond faster and prioritize critical cases.
+Instead of requiring manual classification, **Google Gemini AI** automatically analyzes the uploaded image, identifies the issue type, determines its severity, and generates a detailed complaint description.
+This enables municipal authorities to prioritize high-impact issues, streamline complaint management, and respond more efficiently.

 ---